-The Marrickville Peace Park was the location for a local observance of International Day of Peace on Wednesday 21 September.
+The Marrickville Peace Park was the location for a local observance of the International Day of Peace on Wednesday 21 September.
 Organised by the Gallipoli Centenary Peace Campaign (GCPC), the lunchtime event gave participants an opportunity to reflect on war and violence in the world today together with strategies for achieving peace.
 Continue reading International Day of Peace Observed

 A candle lit walk along the Cooks River in Marrickville was held to observe National Sorry Day1 on the evening of Thursday May 26.
 Organised by the Cooks River Valley Association (CRVA) and supported by Gallipoli Centenary Peace Campaign, the walk began at Richardson’s Lookout – Marrickville Peace Park and concluded in Steel Park.
 Continue reading National Sorry Day 2016